-- Suppose we get sneaky and allow electron through but check which slit it went through. - Now we get sum of one slit patterns, but not a 2 slit pattern! - What happens if we use a detector that only picks up one electron in two? - More worrying than this: we can do a "delayed choice" experiment: don't try to observe the electron until after it has gone through one of the slits...that still destroys the pattern. - Conclusion We cannot decide which slit the electron went through without destroying the pattern.
+• Suppose we get sneaky and allow electron through but check which slit it went through.

+Now we get sum of one slit patterns, but not a 2 slit pattern!

+More worrying than this: we can do a "delayed choice" experiment: don't try to observe the electron until after it has gone through one of the slits...that still destroys the pattern.

+Conclusion We cannot decide which slit the electron went through without destroying the pattern.
 Observing something fundamentally changes it!

-- There was a young man who said "God Must think it exceedingly odd That this tree Continues to be When there's no one about in the Quad" - · Kerner: Now we come to the exciting part.
-We will watch the bullet to see how they make waves ...
-The wave pattern has disappeared Because we looked.
+Kerner: Now we come to the exciting part.
+We will watch the bullet to see how they make waves ...The wave pattern has disappeared Because we looked.
 Every time we don't look, we get wave pattern.
 Every time we look to see how we get wave pattern we get particle pattern Hapgood (Tom Stoppard)